Manter-Lab/HWML-webpage/README.md

     - Ex. `/views/pages/page.ejs`
 2. Copy the contents of `main.ejs` to your new file.
 3. Update the contents of your new file to match the content of your new page.
+    - Be sure to utilize the CSS classes properly!
+Follow how it's done on the existing pages
 4. Create a new route in `server.js` for your new page, like so:

 ```javascript